2018|12|13 – THE 2018 UMLAUT CONNECT MOBILE BENCHMARK IN AUSTRALIA

 WITH THE VOLUME OF TRANSMITTED DATA PERMANENTLY GROWING, DATA CONNECTIVITY CONSTANTLY BECOMES MORE IMPORTANT.
 WHICH AUSTRALIAN OPERATOR MANAGES BEST TO MEET THE INCREASING DEMAND?

-OPTUS LEADS IN THE DATA CATEGORY, ESPECIALLY DUE TO STRONG RESULTS IN THE WALKTESTS, IN SMALLER TOWNS AND ON THE ROADS.
+OPTUS LEADS IN THE DATA CATEGORY, ESPECIALLY DUE TO STRONG RESULTS IN SMALLER TOWNS AND ON THE ROADS.

 IN THIS YEAR, THE RESULTS OF CROWD SOURCING ANALYSES ARE PART OF THE TOTAL SCORE FOR THE FIRST TIME.
 63,000 AUSTRALIAN USERS HAVE CONTRIBUTED TO THE DATA GATHERING THAT TOOK PLACE FROM AUGUST TO OCTOBER, 2018.